eclipse/eclipsefuro/docs/fbp/content/docs/fbp-debugging.md

+---
+title: Debugging
+weight: 70
+---

-# Debugging your fbp components
+# Debugging strategies
 You can use the debugging tools you always used for web development.
 The eventListeners from furo-fbp are the same eventListeners you have had before.